Baked Ham with Brown Sugar Glaze is a delicious and easy recipe for any holiday including Easter, Christmas, and Thanksgiving.

 If you happen to buy a ham that is not pre-sliced, that’s fine.
 Just grab a big knife and cut along the ham creating diamond shapes.
 The juices will settle into those places and cook up nicely.

-Be sure to remember how many toothpicks you stuck in the side, so you can count when you take them out after cooking.
+- Be sure to remember how many toothpicks you stuck in the side, so you can count them when you take them out after cooking.
 Those things can get lost in there!

 Cover the pan with tin foil and place it in the preheated oven.

 Bake the ham 10 minutes for every pound.
 Mine was about 10 pounds, so I set my timer for about 1-1/2 hours before I started adding the glaze.

 When the ham has about 20 minutes left to cook, start your glaze.

 In a medium-sized saucepan add brown sugar and dijon mustard.